-In order to graduate from the program each student must pass the Final Assessment Clinical Exam (FACE).
+To graduate from the program each student must pass the Final Assessment Clinical Exam (FACE).
 FACE consists of three parts:

 - A. A verbal exam on patient care issues - B. A written exam on critical thinking skills - C. One patient exam competency to be chosen by program faculty.